Category Theory for Programming: Monads and Effects

 It remains to show the naturality of $\alpha$ in both $x$ and $y$ which is left to the reader as a good exercise on diagram chasing. \end{proof} \end{thm}

-\section{Monads and Effects}
+\chapter{Monads and Effects}

+In this section, we study the definition of monads as well as instances of monads useful in functional programming.

+There are different, equivalent, definitions of monads.
+Since these definitions are equivalent, we can use them interchangeably once we have understood them.
+But at first we need to distinguish them, and hence need different names for each definition; we choose to call one definition ``Kleisli triple'' or ``extension system'' (see \cref{def:kleisli-triple}) and one ``monad'' (see \cref{def:monad}).
+Whenever we want to gloss over the precise definition, we simply say ``monad''.

 Recall that a monad (as defined, e.g., in Haskell) is a function |m :: * -> *| together with the additional data of a function |pure :: a -> m a| (for each type |a|) and a function |(>>=) :: m a -> (a -> m b) -> m b| (for types |a| and |b|).

-The operations |pure| and |(>>=)| are expected to satisfy the following laws: such that they satisfy the following properties: \begin{enumerate} \item |t >>= pure == t| \item |pure(x) >>= f == f x| \item |(t >>= f) >>= g == t >>= (\x -> f x >>= g)| \end{enumerate} However, these laws cannot be enforced in Haskell, since Haskell does not have any infrastructure for logic.
+The operations |pure| and |(>>=)| are expected to satisfy the following laws: \begin{enumerate} \item |t >>= pure == t| \item |pure(x) >>= f == f x| \item |(t >>= f) >>= g == t >>= (\x -> f x >>= g)| \end{enumerate} However, these laws cannot be enforced in Haskell, since Haskell does not have any infrastructure for equational reasoning.
+(The laws could be tested for using Quickcheck or a similar framework.)

 In a category, however, we can define monads including the monad laws.
-We will actually give two different definitions of monad; one called ``Kleisli triple'' (\cref{def:kleisli-triple}), which corresponds to what is called ``monad'' in Haskell, and one called ``monad'' (\cref{def:monad}).
-The formulation of monads uses that the arguments to |(>>=)| can be reordered.
+As mentioned above, we give two different definitions of monad; one called ``Kleisli triple'' (\cref{def:kleisli-triple}), which corresponds to what is called ``monad'' in Haskell, and one called ``monad'' (\cref{def:monad}).